-2. Bath Sizes
+2. Bathroom Space and Bath Sizes

 Measure the bath area and the width of the doorway.
-Check the path from the outer doorway to your bathroom so that you can get your new bath into the bathroom confidently.
+Check the path from the outer doorway to your bathroom so that you can confidently get your new bath into the bathroom.

 Next, determine how big your bathtub needs to be.
 The size should be sufficient for you and for others who use it.
 Also, ensure the bathtub is not so big that there’s wastage of water each time you fill it.